Draw your zero carbon view

 Life through your window: draw your view of a zero carbon world

-Over the last few months, our lives and the world outside have changed quite a bit.
+Over the last year, our lives and the world outside have changed quite a bit.
 Could this be our opportunity to imagine a greener, healthier, zero carbon world?

 We can all make green choices at home which is fantastic, but if we are to reduce the effects of climate change, we need a big, world-sized plan.

 Choose a window in your home.
 What can you see?
 If you reimagined that view in a eco future, what would it look like?
 How would it be different?
 What would stay the same?